 The Senate has oversight of the academic affairs of the institution and draws its membership entirely from the staff and the students of the University.
 The formal relationship between the Senate and the Council is managed through reports presented to the Council at every meeting by the Vice-Chancellor as Chair of Senate, featuring matters relating to reviews of the quality process and plans for academic development.
+Since the updated HEFCE MAA was published, which required (as part of the new operating model for quality assessment) governing bodies to provide assurance statements about the student experience, student outcome and degree standards, the University has established additional opportunities for Senate and the Board to gain a deeper understanding of each other's roles.
+A Senate-Council connection meeting takes place annually.
+This meeting has a joint agenda with presentations that enable discussion and promote opportunities for a deeper understanding of the respective responsibilities of each body.
+Examples of agenda items have included: An 'on the ground' perspective of the practical things that external examiners contribute to maintaining academic standards and the continuous improvement of the student experience, reflections on academic freedom in the HE environment and beyond.

 The Council is thus able to monitor the extent to which the Senate is conducting the academic affairs of the University in line with the direction of the Strategic Plan.

-The Vice Chancellor is the Chief Executive Officer of the University and has a general responsibility to the Council for the organisation, direction and management of the institution.
-Under the terms of the formal Funding Agreement with the National College for Teaching and Leadership and the Memorandum of Assurance and Accountability between the University and the HEFCE, the Chief Executive is the Lead Accounting Officer for the University, the Vice Chancellor is the designated officer of the institution and in that capacity can be summoned to appear before the Public Accounts Committee of the House of Commons.
+The Vice-Chancellor is the Chief Executive Officer of the University and has a general responsibility to the Council for the organisation, direction and management of the institution.
+Under the terms of the formal Funding Agreement with the Department of Education (previously NCTL) and the Memorandum of Assurance and Accountability between the University and the Office for Students (previously HEFCE), the Chief Executive is the Lead Accounting Officer for the University, the Vice-Chancellor is the designated officer of the institution and in that capacity can be summoned to appear before the Public Accounts Committee of the House of Commons.